 North Hertfordshire

 § This page gives an overview of the North Hertfordshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North Hertfordshire combines historic market towns, rural landscapes, and attractive villages set amid rolling countryside.
 Hitchin, with its cobbled streets, medieval parish church, and lively markets, is a focal point, while Letchworth Garden City, the world’s first garden city, showcases innovative urban planning with green spaces and arts venues.
 Baldock and Royston add character with their Roman and medieval heritage, while nearby villages feature timber-framed cottages and ancient churches.
 The chalk hills of the Chilterns fringe the area, offering scenic walking trails and nature reserves, while the River Ivel and other waterways add to the varied geography.

-The administrative boundary of North Hertfordshire can be viewed on OpenStreetMap: District Boundary of North Hertfordshire.
+The administrative boundary of North Hertfordshire can also be viewed on OpenStreetMap: District Boundary of North Hertfordshire.

 Key Facts about North Hertfordshire